 Traumatic Brain Injuries

 If your head makes hard contact after you fall to the ground, you could end up with a traumatic brain injury.
 Traumatic brain injuries such as concussions can leave you in rough shape.
-According to the Mayo Clinic, some of the symptoms you may experience after sustaining a traumatic brain injury include headaches, nausea, loss of consciousness, and seizures.
+Some of the symptoms you may experience after sustaining a traumatic brain injury include headaches, nausea, loss of consciousness, and seizures.

 Those brain injuries can also linger.
 They may continue to affect you for months and even years.
 A brain injury lawyer can help you get the proper compensation so you can manage the effects of those brain injuries.

 Rest your hand on the wrong spot while you are out shopping, and you could end up with a nasty burn.
 Exposed electrical wiring is a real concern in poorly maintained commercial properties.
 Be wary of them because they could end up causing you serious harm.
 You could also sustain some burn injuries from using a defective outlet to test out a product.